SerxaS/lazytower/README.md

 # 🧪 LazyTower ZK Proof Demo

-This demo walks you through how to generate a `prover.toml` input, execute the Noir circuit, generate a proof using `bb`, write the verifying key, and verify the result.
+This demo walks through generating a `prover.toml` input, executing the Noir circuit, generating a proof using `bb`, writing the verifying key, and verifying the result.

 ---